Payoff Protector® with a loan originated by State Farm Bank®

-You expect your insurance to cover your vehicle after a fender bender.
-But what happens if your car is totaled or stolen?
-Payoff Protector®1, included with every vehicle loan from State Farm Bank, may provide you with financial protection if your car is ever totaled or stolen and the insurance settlement amount does not cover the remaining principal balance of your loan.
+Payoff Protector1, included with every vehicle loan originated with State Farm Bank, may provide you with financial protection if your car is ever totaled or stolen and the insurance settlement amount does not cover the outstanding principal balance due on your loan.

 How does it work?

-With Payoff Protector, the difference between the amount your auto insurance pays on a total loss claim and the principal balance you owe on your vehicle loan is canceled, subject to certain restrictions1.
+With Payoff Protector, the difference between the amount your auto insurance pays on a total loss claim and the outstanding principal balance due on your loan is canceled, subject to certain restrictions.1

-- Payoff Protector covers all insured vehicles that are eligible for State Farm Bank vehicle loan financing.
+Payoff Protector covers all insured vehicles that are financed by and collateral for a vehicle loan originated with State Farm Bank.

 What happens if I have a total loss?